denys-volodarskyi/World-of-Warcraft-Loader-Research/README.md

 Decrypts a structure containing the hash of some module name.
 If this module is found in the process, the loader will exit.

-Currently it’s not known what module it tries to avoid.
+Currently itâ€™s not known what module it tries to avoid.

 #### Layout Structure